-Examinations will be conducted by the Harbour Master and/or an experienced LPC Marine Officer.
+Examinations will be conducted by the Harbour Master, assisted wherever practicable by an experienced LPC Marine Officer.
 A Senior Master (PEC Holder), experienced in the operation of that class of vessel in the port of Larne, is also entitled to attend the examination upon request.